-The result is comprehensive data generation from an intelligent sensor that sees all and knows all.
-Details about the sensor and the various tests performed appear in an articled, titled “Functional, RF-Trilayer Sensors for Tooth-Mounted, Wireless Monitoring of the Oral Cavity and Food Consumption”, which was published in the Advanced Materials journal on March 23, 2018.
+The result is comprehensive data generated from an intelligent sensor that sees all and knows all.
+Details about the sensor and the various tests performed appear in a paper published in the Advanced Materials journal.

-The result was providing clues to oral hygienists about habits which the patient may have been unaware of or felt uncomfortable to share with the dentist (In truth, how many among us can say they we disclose everything about our dental hygiene habits to our local dentist?)
-The sensor, significantly larger at about 11-12mm, could not be fitted on an existing tooth, but had to go over a separate artificial tooth.
+The result was providing clues to oral hygienists about habits which the patient may have been unaware of or felt uncomfortable sharing with the dentist.
+This sensor, significantly larger at about 11-12 mm, could not be fitted on an existing tooth but had to go over a separate artificial tooth.

 The impact that a device like this could have for healthcare and medical professionals and researchers is significant.